rhammell/forest-watch/README.md

 # Forest-Watch
 ForestWatch is a web app that allows users to observe and monitor forest-related carbon offset projects using satellite imagery.

 The app displays the details and geographic outlines of various afforestation, reforestation, and revegetation projects within a map interface.
-Historical satellite imagery can be overlaid on the map to explore land-cover changes through time.

-By monitoring how the forest and vegetation changes within a project's bounds, users are able to verify wheter the project's proposed plan and offset goals are being accomplished.
+Historical satellite imagery can be overlaid on the map to explore land-cover changes through time, enabling users to verify whether a project's offset goals are being accomplished.

 Project data is stored on [CO2.Storage](https://co2.storage/) as assets which conform to a "ForestWatch" template.
 This repository includes scripts for building this template, gathering project data from Verra.org, and uploading the data to CO2.Storage.